The Amazing Race Australia 6: Development and filming

 Both the Flemington Racecourse in Melbourne and Hickson Road Reserve across from the Sydney Opera House served as starting lines of The Amazing Race Australia 6.

 On 20 October 2021, Network 10 announced at upfronts that a new season was set to air in the second half of 2022.

 Unlike the previous season, which filmed solely in Australia due to COVID-19 restrictions, Beverley McGarvey, Executive Vice President and Chief Content Officer of Paramount Global Australia and New Zealand, stated that she intended for the show to resume travelling internationally again after the American version resumed international travel for their 33rd season in September 2021.
 On 2 February 2022, Daniel Monaghan, 10's Head of Programming, reaffirmed that the show would still be filming internationally as the Omicron surge began to subside.

 Filming for the season began in March 2022.
 This season introduced a new twist involving two groups of ten teams starting The Amazing Race Australia separately, one in Sydney and one in Melbourne, each oblivious to the existence of the other, and racing separately before converging in the next leg.
+This twist has been used on several seasons of the Israeli edition of the Race.
 On 5 March 2022, Beau Ryan was spotted in Chefchaouen, Morocco.
 On 20 March, TV Blackbox reported that a few crew members had tested positive for COVID-19 requiring some of the crew, including Ryan, to self-isolate in hotels while the rest of the crew continued filming.
 From the eighth to eleventh legs, Scott Tweedie was brought in to temporarily replace Ryan as host.
 According to TV Tonight, Tweedie was contacted prior to the season to potentially step in as host as part of the production's COVID-safe contingency plan.
 The show then travelled to İzmir and Alaçatı.
 Filming wrapped in April 2022.
 In addition to Morocco, this season included first-time visits to Greece, Colombia, Belize and Mexico.

 The Speed Bump, which was not in the previous season, was brought back into this season for teams that returned after self-isolating due to COVID-19.